-Dartmouth-Hitchcock Health (D-HH) offers the Pfizer-BioNTech for children and adolescents ages 5 to 17.
-This vaccine will help to protect our children, loved ones, and community members from COVID-19.
+Dartmouth Health offers the Pfizer-BioNTech and Moderna vaccines for children and adolescents ages 5 to 17.
+These vaccines will help to protect our children, loved ones, and community members from COVID-19.

 - For questions about vaccination for kids ages 5 to 11, please refer to our frequently asked questions about COVID-19 vaccines for children ages 5 to 11.